kdechant/eamon/EVENT-HANDERS.md

           return damage * 2;
         }
         return true;  // this makes the game use the normal odds in situations not covered above.
       },

+### After Attack Damage

+The "attackDamageAfter" event handler is called after damage is dealt to the target monster during combat.
+This is called after every hit, even if the damage was fully absorbed by the target's armor.

+Any output printed by this event handler will appear after the "Monster1 swings at Monster2" combat message.

+Parameters:
+- attacker (Monster) - The monster doing the attacking
+- defender (Monster) - The monster being attacked
+- damage_dealt (number) - The actual damage amount that was just taken by the defender.
+If the damage was absorbed by armor, this number could be zero.

+Example:

+      "attackDamageAfter": function (attacker: Monster, defender: Monster, damage_dealt: number) {
+        let game = Game.getInstance();
+        // polaris gets hit by flamethrower
+        if (defender.id === 1 && attacker.weapon_id === 12) {
+          game.effects.print(2, 'special');
+          defender.reaction = Monster.RX_NEUTRAL;
+          game.artifacts.get(19).moveToRoom();
+        }
+        return true;
+      },

 ### Armor Class